Aid flows to typhoon survivors as Philippines struggles to rebuild

 U.S. HELICOPTERS AID RELIEF EFFORT

-British Prime Minister David Cameron on Saturday pledged 30 million pounds ($48 million) for international aid agencies working in the Philippines.
+British Prime Minister David Cameron on Saturday pledged 30 million pounds for international aid agencies working in the Philippines.

 Japan plans to send 1,180 troops to the Philippines, its largest oversea deployment for disaster relief.
 Japanese destroyer Ise and transport vessel Osumi will leave for the Philippines in a few days carrying helicopters to deliver aid.